-Disaster recovery engine is a piece of software created and used within the Infrascale Disaster Recovery to back up target machines (clients) running Windows.
-It’s installed on a client along with the DR backup agent.
+Disaster recovery engine is a piece of software created and used within the Infrascale Backup & Disaster Recovery to back up target machines (clients) running Windows.
+It is installed on a client along with the DR backup agent.

 |Standard||If selected, the system uses the standard DR engine for client backups|

-Standard is the current implementation of the Infrascale DR engine used by default starting from Infrascale Disaster Recovery 8.0.
+Standard is the current implementation of the Infrascale DR engine used by default starting from Infrascale Backup & Disaster Recovery 8.0.

 It fully integrates with Microsoft VSS, and uses available VSS writers for the respective applications to provide consistent, reliable, and fast backup results.

-Legacy is a former implementation of the Infrascale DR engine deprecated starting from Infrascale Disaster Recovery 8.0, and soon will be removed completely.
+Legacy is a former implementation of the Infrascale DR engine deprecated starting from Infrascale Backup & Disaster Recovery 8.0, and soon will be removed completely.

 It is available for now only for backward compatibility on the CFAs that already used it prior to version 8.0 update.